saumitraaditya/IPOP-Utilities/README.md

 motivation for an attacker to do so.

 Upon setting up a production system, we should use some sort of rate-limiting, to avoid being DoSed.
-[Nginx has a rate limiting module][nginx limit req].
+The configuration file allows limiting based on UUID, IPv4, and IPv6 addresses.
+This can be paired with [nginx's rate limiting module][nginx limit req].

 *Please don't be evil!*